znsio/specmatic-documentation/documentation/convert_gherkin_to_openapi.md

 Start up Command Prompt (Windows) or Terminal (MacOS). cd into the directory containing this file.

-Convert it to yaml using `java -jar specmatic.jar gherkin-to-openapi ./random.spec`
+Convert it to yaml using `java -jar specmatic.jar to-openapi ./random.spec`

 NOTE: remember to use the path to specmatic.jar in the above command.